-- 1 Apply rigorous intersectional gender budget analysis to the Emergency Budget Review and all other budgeting processes that respond to the cost of living crisis; - 2 Uprate all social security payments delivered by Social Security Scotland in line with the rate of inflation as a matter of urgency; - 3 Fast-track delivery of automatic individual payments of Universal Credit in Scotland from the outset of the claim; - 4 Increase the Scottish Child Payment to £40 per week; - 5 Provide an emergency boost to the Scottish Welfare Fund of 50% (£17.75m), promote uptake, and broaden parameters for its use with: - Discretion to provide support where qualification for other funds is lacking - A dedicated 'Carers Hardship Fund' within one of the strands - Inclusion of Carer's Allowance as a qualifying benefit - Targeted use to mitigate the five week wait for Universal Credit - 6 Double forthcoming instalments of the Carers Allowance Supplement and provide targeted funds for young carers; - 7 Accelerate plans to abolish non-residential social care charges; - 8 Ensure that the 1140 hours of funded childcare is flexibly delivered, increase support for school age children, and map a course towards universal access to 50 hours per week;

-- 9 Ensure that all public sector wages rise in line with the rate of inflation; - 10 Increase protection for women experiencing domestic abuse and their children with: - A dedicated fund to support women leaving an abusive partner - Implementation of the Domestic Abuse (Protection) (Scotland) Act - Easy access to free domestic abuse-competent legal advice and representation - 11 Establish a gendered action plan on medium-term housing security for those in rented accommodation, including targeted support with housing costs for those most in need; - 12 Act to fill evidence gaps and prevent destitution for the most marginalised women in Scotland, including those with no recourse to public funds; - 13 Invest in gendered mental health services and fully mainstream intersectional gender analysis throughout the new Mental Health and Wellbeing Strategy; - 14 Prioritise and invest in its commitment to bring forward a new Human Rights Bill that would directly incorporate CEDAW into Scots law.
+- 3. Fast-track delivery of automatic individual payments of Universal Credit in Scotland from the outset of the claim; - 4.
+Increase the Scottish Child Payment to £40 per week and double bridging payments for eligible school aged children; - 5.
+Provide an emergency boost to the Scottish Welfare Fund of 50% (£17.75m), promote uptake, and broaden parameters for its use with: - a.
+Discretion to provide support where qualification for other funds is lacking - b.
+A dedicated 'Carers Hardship Fund' within one of the strands - c.
+Inclusion of Carer's Allowance as a qualifying benefit - d.
+Targeted use to mitigate the five week wait for Universal Credit - 6.
+Double forthcoming instalments of the Carers Allowance Supplement and provide targeted funds for young carers; - 7.
+Accelerate plans to abolish non-residential social care charges; - 8.
+Ensure that the 1140 hours of funded childcare is flexibly delivered, increase support for school age children, and map a course towards universal access to 50 hours per week; - 9.
+Ensure that all public sector wages rise in line with the rate of inflation; - 10.
+Increase protection for women experiencing domestic abuse and their children with: - a.
+A dedicated entitlement to support women leaving an abusive partner - b.
+Implementation of the Domestic Abuse (Protection) (Scotland) Act - c.
+Easy access to free domestic abuse-competent legal advice and representation - 11.
+Establish a gendered action plan on medium-term housing security for those in rented accommodation, including targeted support with housing costs for those most in need; - 12.
+Act to fill evidence gaps and prevent destitution for the most marginalised women in Scotland, including those with no recourse to public funds; - Invest in gendered mental health services and fully mainstream intersectional gender analysis throughout the new Mental Health and Wellbeing Strategy; - 14.
+Prioritise and invest in its commitment to bring forward a new Human Rights Bill that would directly incorporate CEDAW into Scots law.